-Field constructed Hearth Extensions may be used, but must be constructed in accordance with the following instructions.
+Field constructed Hearth Extensions also may be used, but must be constructed in accordance with the following instructions.
 A typical construction is shown in Figures 6 and 7.
-In all cases of field construction, a minimum dimension of 18" to the front and extending 8" on either side of the fireplace opening must be used on the HD36A and HD36AI, and gaps must be sealed with non-combustible (sand-cement) grout or sealant.
-A minimum of 20" to the front and 12" to either side of the opening must be maintained for the HD42A and HD42AI fireplaces.
+In all cases of field construction, a minimum dimension of 20" to the front and extending 12" on either side of the fireplace opening must be used, and gaps must be sealed with non-combustible (sand-cement) grout or sealant.